opentx/opentx-taranis-manual/companion-introduction.md

 ### Installing the flashing utility (for Mac OS and Linux)

-Download and install the dfu-util package for Mac OS X, or the 32-bit / 64-bit package for Ubuntu 12.04 and later.
+Download and install the dfu-util package for Mac OS X, or the 32-bit / 64-bit package for Ubuntu 12.04 and later from the "Other Downloads" section of [this page](http://www.open-tx.org/downloads).

 ### Downloading and flashing the firmware